Medically reviewed on April 27, 2018

 An ingrown hair occurs when a shaved or tweezed hair grows back into the skin.
 It can cause inflammation, pain and tiny bumps in the area where the hair was removed.

 Ingrown hair is a common condition that results from hair removal.
 It's most prevalent in black men who shave facial hair.
-But ingrown hair can affect anyone with tightly curled hair who shaves, tweezes or waxes to remove hair.
+But ingrown hair can affect anyone who removes hair by shaving, tweezing or waxing.

 Often, an ingrown hair improves without treatment.
 You can avoid ingrown hair by not removing hair.
 If that's not an option, you can use hair removal methods that lessen the risk of developing ingrown hairs.

-Ingrown hairs most commonly appear in males in the beard area, including the chin and cheeks and, especially, the neck.
-They can appear on the scalp in males who shave their heads.
-In females, the most common areas for ingrown hairs are the armpits, pubic area and legs.
+Ingrown hairs most commonly appear in the beard area, including the chin and cheeks and, especially, the neck.
+They can appear on the scalp in those who shave their heads.
+Other common areas for ingrown hairs are the armpits, pubic area and legs.